 - Manybooks.net – provides a well-maintained free e-book list for all device types.
 Book excerpts and reader reviews are provided and there is an option to download large print PDFs

-There are a number of places you can download audiobooks legally, and for free.
+There are a number of places you can download audiobooks for free.
 Many of the audiobook sites you can find on the internet let you download classic books in the public domain for free, but some sites have better quality books than others.
 Good places to look include Project Gutenberg and LibriVox.org.
 Spotify now has a playlist of audiobooks added to its repertoire.
 Again, most of them are classic works in the public domain.
-They don’t have nearly as many titles as sites like Project Gutenberg and LibriVox, but if you’re already a Spotify user, access the books is super easy.
+They don’t have nearly as many titles as sites like Project Gutenberg and LibriVox, but if you’re already a Spotify user, accessing the books is super easy.
 Just hit up the playlist.You can listen to audiobooks on Spotify with a free account, but you will have to listen to ads at the beginning of each title.
 If you subscribe to a premium account, you can listen without ads.
 NewFixtion is in a category all to itself.
 It doesn’t have many titles, but what it does have are original stories delivered in daily episodes.
 Each episode is voiced by trained actors, which gives it a more rounded feeling.
 It’s really more like listening to an old-time radio drama than simply having a book read to you.You can’t download titles from NewFixtion, though.
 You have to listen to them through your desktop or mobile browser.
 DigitalBook, formerly Librophile, lets you search through a database of public domain books from places like Librivox, Gutenberg, Open Library, and also includes books from Amazon (and Audible).
 Although not all books are free, a large number of them are – they boast a catalog of over 100,000 free audiobooks and eBooks.
 LearnOutLoud is home to thousands of free audiobooks ranging from fiction to educational.
 In addition to audiobooks, LearnOutLoud gives access to some of the best audio and video learning content on the web, including courses, documentaries, lectures, interviews, and speeches.

 The following are a few recommended sites where you can find free e- books particularly for children.